aamohamedo/TaskManagerFrontend/README.md

 # 🗂️ Task Manager Frontend

 This is the frontend MVC application for the Task Manager system built with **ASP.NET Core MVC (Razor Views)**.
-It allows users (such as HMCTS caseworkers) to create, view, update, and delete tasks through a clean, user-friendly interface.
+It allows users to create, view, update, and delete tasks through a clean, user-friendly interface.

 > ⚠️ **Note:** This frontend is designed to connect to a separate backend API project (`TaskManagerApi`).
 You **must run the API project first** before launching the frontend to enable all features to work correctly.